-Yoga is essentially a spiritual discipline based on an extremely subtle Science which focuses on bringing harmony between mind and body.
+Yoga is essentially a spiritual discipline based on an extremely subtle science that focuses on bringing harmony between mind and body.
 It is an art and science for healthy living.
-The word “Yoga” is derived from the Sanskrit root yuj meaning “to join”, “to yoke” or “to unite”.
+The word “Yoga” is derived from the Sanskrit root Yuj meaning “to join”, “to yoke” or “to unite”.

 According to Yogic scriptures, the practice of Yoga leads to the union of individual consciousness with universal consciousness.
 According to modern scientists, everything in the universe is just a manifestation of the same quantum firmament.
 One who experiences this oneness of existence is said to be “in Yoga” and is termed as a yogi who has attained a state of freedom, referred to as Mukti, nirvāna, kaivalya or moksha.

-“Yoga” also refers to an inner science comprising of a variety of methods through which human beings can achieve union between the body and mind to attain self-realisation.
-The aim of Yoga practice (sādhana) is to overcome all kinds of sufferings that lead to a sense of freedom in every walk of life with holistic health, happiness and harmony.
+“Yoga” also refers to an inner science comprising of a variety of methods through which human beings can achieve union between the body and mind to attain self-realization.
+The aim of Yoga practice (sādhana) is to overcome all kinds of suffering that lead to a sense of freedom in every walk of life with holistic health, happiness, and harmony.

 Brief History :

-After Patanjali, many sages and Yoga masters contributed greatly for the preservation and development of the field through well documented practices and literature.
+After Patanjali, many sages and Yoga masters contributed greatly to the preservation and development of the field through well-documented practices and literature.
 Yoga has spread all over the world by the teachings of eminent Yoga masters from ancient times to the present date.
-Today, everybody has conviction about Yoga practices towards the prevention of disease, maintenance and promotion of health.
+Today, everybody has a conviction about Yoga practices towards the prevention of disease, maintenance, and promotion of health.
 Millions and millions of people across the globe have benefited by the practice of Yoga and the practice of Yoga is blossoming and growing more vibrant with each passing day.

 Fundamentals of yoga :

-Yoga works on the level of one’s body, mind, emotion and energy.
-This has given rise to four broad classifications of Yoga: Karma Yoga where we utilise the body; Jnāna Yoga where we utilise the mind; Bhakti Yoga where we utilise the emotion and Kriya Yoga where we utilise the energy.
+Yoga works on the level of one’s body, mind, emotion, and energy.
+This has given rise to four broad classifications of Yoga: Karma Yoga where we utilize the body; Jnāna Yoga where we utilize the mind; Bhakti Yoga where we utilize the emotion and Kriya Yoga where we utilize the energy.
 Each system of Yoga we practice falls within the gamut of one or more of these categories.

 Every individual is a unique combination of these four factors.
 Only a guru (teacher) can advocate the appropriate combination of the four fundamental paths as is necessary for each seeker.
 All ancient commentaries on Yoga have stressed that it is essential to work under the direction of a guru.